BloemGamer/leaf-lang/README.md

 S-lang is released under the MIT License.
 See [LICENSE](LICENSE) for details.

 ## Contact
-Feel free to reach out via [issues-url](GitHub Isues) or my GitHub profile.
+Feel free to reach out via [GitHub Isues](issues-url) or my GitHub profile.

 <!-- MARKDOWN LINKS & IMAGES -->